jonathantompson/torchzfp/README.md

 A utility library for zfp compression / decompression of Torch7 float tensors.

-It gets significantly better compression ratios than zlib (see https://github.com/jonathantompson/torchzlib for a Torch7 wrapper) for floating point types, particularly tensors that exhibit lots of spatial coherence.
+It (usually) gets better compression ratios than zlib (see https://github.com/jonathantompson/torchzlib for a Torch7 wrapper) for floating point types, particularly tensors that exhibit lots of spatial coherence.
+The caveat is that usually you need to set the ``accuracy`` value to lossy compression to see any gains.

 You can read more about the method here: http://computation.llnl.gov/projects/floating-point-compression (based on the paper "Fixed-Rate Compressed Floating-Point Arrays" by Peter Lindstrom).